Jim Skipper ’73

 Competitive athletes agree; there is a definite combination of qualities that separate a coach who is merely effective from a coach who is beloved.
 It’s a matter of heart, of drive, of experience, of trust.
 A good coach knows how to read his players, is able and willing instruct on the individual level, to identify and shore up weaknesses while reinforcing a player’s confidence in his strengths.
 A good coach deals not just with the physical drills but the mental skills of his players.

-Currently the running backs coach for the National Football League’s Tennessee Titans, Skipper has a combined 30 years professional experience coaching, including 17 seasons with teams in the USFL, XFL, and the NFL—specifically, the New York Giants, Arizona Cardinals, New Orleans Saints, and the Carolina Panthers.
+Currently the running backs coach for the National Football League’s Carolina Panthers, Skipper has a combined 30 years professional experience coaching, including 17 seasons with teams in the USFL, XFL, and the NFL—specifically, the New York Giants, Arizona Cardinals, New Orleans Saints, and the Tennessee Titans.

 A few years after graduating from Whittier, Skipper, who had played defensive back for the Poets, decided to trade his helmet and shoulder pads for a whistle and playbook.
 In 1974 he began his new career on the sidelines, hired by Cal Poly Pomona to work with their defensive team.